f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/Nutanix_on_VMware/Nutanix_CE_2.1_installation_on_VMware.rst

 .. figure:: Assets/vm-creation-vm-option-app-parameters-key-value.jpg

-* Click on okay.
+* Click on **OK**.

 .. figure:: Assets/vm-creation-save-configs.jpg

 * Click on Save.
-* Click on Power on to switch on the virtual machine.
+* Click on **Power on** to switch on the virtual machine.

 .. figure:: Assets/vm-creation-power-on.jpg

 Once instance is powered on, click on console to access the instance for CE installation.

 .. figure:: Assets/vm-creation-console-access.jpg

-Logs show the installation on Nutanix CE and take couple of minutes to get to installer screen.
+Logs show the installation of Nutanix CE and take couple of minutes to get to installer screen.

 **Note:** Make sure you set Promiscuous mode, MAC address changes, Forged transmit to Accept in virtual switch settings,